cwarwicker/discord-WriterBot/readme.md

 `!patch`: Shows the latest patch notes for the bot

 `!reset`: Allows you to reset your stats

+`!myset`: Allows you to set user configuration values, such as your timezone

 `!set`: Allows users with the (MANAGE_MESSAGES) permission on the server, to change configuration values